10 of the Healthiest Fruits You Can Buy to Stay Healthy

 A banana is the perfect on-the-go snack.
 It’s already wrapped and full of potassium and fiber to promote long-lasting energy and keep you alert all day long.
 It contains no fat or salt, making it a healthier snack option than a granola bar or bag of pretzels.
 Want to make your bananas last longer?
 Here’s a trick: Store them in the refrigerator after they’re ripe.
 Although the peel may turn brown, the fruit underneath will stay delicious for three to five extra days.
 Don’t know what to do with your overripe bananas or other fruits?
 Here’s what to do with fruit that’s about to go bad.

-Long considered one of the beloved “superfoods,” these sweet treats are tiny but mighty, loaded with antioxidants and vitamin C to help fight disease, as well as anthocyanin, a pigment shown to boost brainpower, notes 2017 research.
+Long considered one of the beloved “superfoods,” these sweet treats are tiny but mighty.
+Blueberries are loaded with antioxidants and vitamin C to help fight disease, as well as anthocyanin, a pigment shown to boost brainpower, notes 2017 research.
 One study found that people who ate the greatest amount of this fruit were less likely to develop age-related macular degeneration, the leading cause of blindness in older adults, notes 2018 research in the International Journal of Molecular Sciences.
 Next, read about these healthy foods that are even more nutritious than you realized.

 - National Institutes of Health: "Potassium."